 Magnetic Slime….it moves….it slides…..it gobbles up magnets…….this slime is alive!!

-Slimey Science fun at home making magnetic slime.
+Slime Science fun at home making magnetic slime.
 Read on to find out how to make magnetic slime & watch the video too…..

 I was really pleased to be able to make our own Magnetic Slime which has lasted ages!
 Much better than buying it….did you read all the publicity about some magnetic slimes being toxic, and recalled?
 Well, making your own means you know exactly what goes in it and none of the ingredients we use are toxic!